mojtabaahn/minimal/README.md

 its a simple limited shot of the project

-surely I appreciate any contributuins.
+surely I appreciate any contributions.